rzane/kubekick/README.md

 ### Secrets

-Install [EJSON](https://github.com/Shopify/ejson), then generate a keypair:

-    $ ejson keygen

-Create a Kubernetes secret in your target namespace with the new keypair:

-    $ kubectl create secret generic ejson-keys --from-literal=YOUR_PUBLIC_KEY=YOUR_PRIVATE_KEY --namespace=TARGET_NAMESPACE

-Create a `secrets.ejson` file:
+First, you need to generate a keypair.
+Running this command will store the keypair as a secret in your Kubernetes cluster.

+    $ kubekick secrets provision
+    secret "ejson-keys" created
+    public key:  2fbd6f1978d14fcc9df3a463e0718a22f0023ae8aaaa0be5c28118c99e31ec64
+    secret key:  e600285996f56db39a858e3f49a4f785b1c4ad7db455f935f822b02f226574e0

+Next, create a file named `secrets.ejson`:

 ```json
 {